Pawlost/bachelors-thesis-compressed-meshers/README.md

 1. Clone or download the repository to a directory of your choice.
 2. Right-click the `.uproject` file -> Show More Options -> Generate Visual Studio project files.
 3. Open the generated `.sln` solution file in **JetBrains Rider** (or your preferred IDE able to run UE projects):
  1. Wait for the IDE to process the solution files.
  2. Ensure the **RiderLink plugin** is installed.
 4. Build and run the project.

 For further details, see [Usage](#usage).

 ## Known Issue (RMC Plugin)
-When running Unreal Engine in Debug Mode, closing the editor before chunk spawning is complete may trigger a breakpoint in the Realtime Mesh Component (RMC) plugin.
-This issue does not cause a crash, resume execution to continue.
+When running Unreal Engine in Debug Mode, closing the editor before chunk spawning may trigger a breakpoint in the Realtime Mesh Component (RMC) plugin.
+This issue does not cause a crash, resume execution should continue.

 ## Usage
 The first scene that opens in this project is ``.